BitForgeCraftedCode/ImagePerfect/README.md

 	* cd C:\Program Files\MySQL\MySQL Server 8.0\bin
 3. To back-up type:
 	* mysqldump -u root -p imageperfect > C:\MySQLBackup\imageperfect_YYYY_MM_DD.sql
-	* It will as for you root server password after hitting enter.
+	* It will ask for your root server password after hitting enter.
 	* Your back up sql file will now be in C:\MySQLBackup check and ensure it is there.
 4. To restore type:
 	* mysql -u root -p imageperfect < C:\MySQLBackup\imageperfect_YYYY_MM_DD.sql
-	* It will as for you root server password after hitting enter.
+	* It will ask for your root server password after hitting enter.
 	* Your database should now be restored.

 NOTE: It would be best to try this before spending too much time organizing your photos in the app.
 Make sure you can back up before wasting time.
 Its easy to spend hours adding cover images, tags, and notes about the event/day